leorami/SignalExport/README.md

 ## What it does

-- Decrypts Signal Desktop data into a plain SQLite (via `signalbackup-tools`)
+- Decrypts Signal Desktop data into a plain SQLite using [signalbackup-tools](https://github.com/bepaald/signalbackup-tools) by [@bepaald](https://github.com/bepaald)
 - Builds a responsive, light-themed HTML viewer of your conversations
 - Copies attachments; best-effort decrypts certain unreadable blobs (if keys available)
-- Includes call events (incoming/outgoing/missed)
+- Includes call events (incoming/outgoing/missed) rendered as centered chips
 - Shows a clean UI with searchable thread list and grouped messages

 Current limitations (intentional, for safety and clarity):